natgo/wt-wiki-scraper/wikitext-transpiled/ground/RBT-5.md

 The RBT-5 is a regular [[BT-5]] with mounts on the side of the turret to hold two 250 kg TT-250 "tank torpedo" rockets.
 These large calibre rockets are hard to aim as they're angled upwards but can destroy almost anything it hits.

 This tank is quite unique.
-It has virtually no armour, weights only 11.5 tons and has a massive engine, giving it a high power-to-weight ratio.
+It has virtually no armour, weighs only 11.5 tons and has a massive engine, giving it a high power-to-weight ratio.
 This paired with excellent Christie suspension allows it to drive like a race car among tanks.
 The gun is an adequate 45 mm 20-K cannon with decent penetration and quick reload.

 The RBT-5's two rockets are quite apart from each other, and that should be taken into account when aiming.
 The first rocket to be fired is the one on the left side of the turret.